are saying about Afterburner Black Ops Learn more about our latest

 Prior to his service in the U.S. Air Force, Murph had a successful career in imaging equipment sales, where he helped increase his company's sales by 500%.
 Years later, he became Director of Sales for a small paint company.
 The concepts he developed and utilized in business and the U.S. Air Force would become known as Flawless Execution®.
 Applying Flawless Execution's continuous cycle of planning, briefing, executing, and debriefing, he increased his new employer's sales from $5 million to $52 million per year.
 Realizing that all companies and organizations could benefit from these same concepts, Murph started Afterburner Incorporated in early 1996.

-Through his leadership, Afterburner landed on Inc. Magazine's "Inc. 500 List" twice.
+Through his leadership, Afterburner landed on Inc. Magazine's "Inc. 500 List" three times.
 Murph has been featured in The Wall Street Journal, BusinessWeek, Inc. Magazine, Newsweek, Meetings & Conventions Magazine and has appeared on CNN, Fox News, and Bloomberg News.
 He was also named as one of Atlanta's top 50 entrepreneurs by Catalyst Magazine.
 To date, the Afterburner team of elite military professionals has led over 1 million executives, sales professionals, and business people from every industry through Afterburner's Flawless Execution Model℠, and its unique, high-energy programs.